NLnetLabs/rpki-doc/source/routinator/running.rst

 When you run Routinator for the very first time, it will create ``$HOME/.rpki-cache``, put the Trust Anchor Locators (TALs) of the five RIRs there, and then complain that ARIN’s TAL is in fact not really there.
 Follow the instructions provided and try again.
-You can also add additional trust anchors by simply dropping their TAL file in `RFC 7730
-<https://tools.ietf.org/html/rfc7730>`_ format into ``$HOME/.rpki-cache/tals``.

-Now, Routinator will rsync the entire RPKI repository to your machine (which will take a while during the first run), validate it and produce a long list of AS numbers and prefixes in the default CSV format.
+Now, Routinator will rsync the entire RPKI repository to your machine, validate it and produce a list of AS numbers and prefixes in the default CSV format.
+From a cold start, this process will take about two minutes.

+A `demonstration video <https://youtu.be/6vUg96hPpuI>`_ is available on YouTube, with extra verbosity enabled.

 Printing a List of Valid Route Origins